-Aaron B. Zisser is the interim executive director of the Oakland Community Police Review Agency.
+Aaron B. Zisser is the former interim executive director of the Oakland Community Police Review Agency.
 He previously served as the San Jose Independent Police Auditor (IPA) and has dedicated his career to criminal justice reform, police accountability, and civil rights.
 Aaron has led large-scale prison reform efforts with the federal government and has investigated fatal police uses of force at the local level.

 Aaron was a human rights and civil rights attorney with nonprofit organizations, a consultant on oversight and reform, and an attorney with the U.S. Department of Justice’s (DOJ) Civil Rights Division in Washington, DC.
 Aaron also worked as a prosecutor in a specialized unit of the San Francisco District Attorney’s Office that investigates officer-involved shootings and in-custody deaths.
 Aaron continues to work in police oversight in the Bay Area.

 As San Jose’s IPA, Aaron reviewed Internal Affairs investigations of complaints of officer misconduct, including officer-involved shootings, other uses of force, and racial profiling.
 He also made recommendations to improve SJPD policies and prioritized community outreach and engagement.

 Before his work as IPA, Aaron consulted for a variety of Bay Area-based agencies conducting oversight and reform, including the Blue Ribbon Commission reviewing the Santa Clara County Jail, and monitored Illinois prisons.